Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Proposed Constructions of ZAZ Sequence Sets

-{\emph{Proof:}} It follows directly from \emph{Theorem 1} that when $K=1$, ${\mathcal{S}}$ is an $\left( MN^2,MN,N \right)$-ZCZ sequence set and all the sequences are cyclically distinct.
-According to \emph{Lemma 3}, the parameters of ${\mathcal{S}}$ achieve the Tang-Fan-Matsufuji bound, and therefore ${\mathcal{S}}$ is optimal.
+{\emph{Proof:}} It follows directly from \emph{Corollary 1} that when $K=1$, ${\mathcal{S}}$ is an $\left( MN^2,MN,N \right)$-ZCZ sequence set and all the sequences are cyclically distinct.
+The parameters of ${\mathcal{S}}$ achieve the theoretical bound in \emph{Lemma 3}, and therefore ${\mathcal{S}}$ is optimal.

-{\emph{Remark 3:} Due to their important applications in quasi-synchronous code-division multiple-access (QS-CDMA) systems, ZCZ sequences have been extensively investigated in recent years [3]-[5].
-In particular, when $M=1$, the $\left(N^2,N,N \right)$-ZCZ sequence set ${\mathcal{S}}$ in \emph{Corollary 1} simplifies to the construction in [5].
-When $M>1$, however, the $\left( MN^2,MN,N \right)$-ZCZ sequence set ${\mathcal{S}}$ in \emph{Corollary 1} has not been reported before.
+\emph{Remark 2:} Due to their important applications in quasi-synchronous code-division multiple-access (QS-CDMA) systems, ZCZ sequences have been extensively investigated [27]-[30], [33], [34].
+As a comparison, the parameters of some known optimal polyphase ZCZ sequence sets are listed in Table \uppercase\expandafter{\romannumeral2}.
+In [29], a construction of $\left(N^2, N, N \right)$-ZCZ sequence sets based on perfect nonlinear functions (PNFs) was proposed.
+When $M=1$, the ZCZ sequence set ${\mathcal{S}}$ in {\emph{Corollary 2}} simplifies to that in [29], where the ``carrier'' sequence $\bm{a}$ of length $N^2$ is defined by $a(t) = \omega_N ^{\lfloor {t}/N \rfloor t}$.
+When $M>1$, however, the $\left( MN^2, MN, N \right)$-ZCZ sequence set ${\mathcal{S}}$ in \emph{Corollary 2} is new, in which the ``carrier'' sequence $\bm{a}$ of length $MN^2$ with $a(t) = \omega_N ^{\lfloor {t}/(MN) \rfloor t} $ is an extension of the perfect sequence by generalizing the PNF in [29].

 Here, we give an example to illustrate the proposed construction.